in28minutes/in28minutes.github.io/_posts/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ```

-## Adding a POST Rest Service
+## Adding Http POST Operation

-A POST Service should return a status of created (201) when the resource creation is successful.
+A Http POST Operation should return a status of created (201) when the resource creation is successful.

 `@PostMapping("/students/{studentId}/courses")`: Mapping a url for the POST Request
 `@RequestBody Course newCourse`: Using Binding to bind the body of the request to Course object.